 To study the non-analyticities systematically, we define from the numerical values $f_i = \ln\left(\mathcal{F}(t_i)\right)/N$ the discrete second derivative

 where $\Delta \tau$ is the time step in the numerical simulation.
-As a continuous function, the Loschmidt echo would show non-analyticities as diverging second derivatives.
+As a continuous function, the Loschmidt echo would show non-analyticities \jav{where the first derivative exhibits a finite jump and, hence, the second derivative is not defined}.
 Numerically, we claim that the Loschmidt echo non-analytic if there exists $i$ such that both $|s_i| > 2(|s_{i-1}| + |s_{i+1}|)$ and $|s_i|>0.1\Delta \tau$ is fulfilled.
-In Fig. \ref{fig:Uline}, the hatching indicates the region where non-analytic behavior was found, i.e., where DQPT emerges.
+In Fig. \ref{fig:Uline}, the \jav{region shaded with lightblue} indicates where non-analytic behavior was found, i.e., where DQPT emerges.
 For the specific example of $g/W=0.2$ and $U_f/W=0.5$, the transition between non-analytic and analytic regimes is found at $U_i/W\approx 0.36$ and $U_i/W\approx 0.64$.
 Interestingly, these critical values slightly differ from those of the DPT indicated by the order parameter.
 In particular, the green curve of Fig. \ref{fig:Uquench} corresponding to $U_i/W=0.35$ highlights clearly what we discussed above: while the order parameter approaches a constant, non-zero value in the long time limit, hence no DPT occurs, the Loschmidt echo displays non-analytic behaviour, indicating the occurrence of DQPT.